Maha govt implements amended MV Act; hikes compounding fees for traffic offences | Business

 According to an MMVD official, the state government has reduced the compounding fees in case of several offences compared to the fines and penalties defined in the Motor Vehicles (Amendment) Act, which came into effect from September 1, 2019.

-However, at the time the Maharashtra government was not in favour of penalising traffic rule violators with hefty fines as per the amended Act.
+However, at that time the Maharashtra government was not in favour of penalising traffic rule violators with hefty fines as per the amended Act.

+As per the notification, the compounding fees of Rs 10,000 will be levied for not providing a way to ambulance, whereas unauthorised interference with the vehicle will invite a compounding fees of Rs 1,000.
+Driving without insurance will be punishable with Rs 2,000 compounding fees, while unauthorised interference with the vehicle will attract a Rs 1,000 fees.

+The compounding fees for travelling without ticket or pass on stage carriage buses will be Rs 500, according to the notification.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)